 MREs are healthy when consumed for their intended purpose: nutritious, high-calorie meals in situations where regular food supply is not available.
 Long-term consumption could have adverse effects on someone’s digestion and overall health.

-When considering the health of MREs, it’s important to consider your situation.
+It’s important you consider your current health situation when considering the nutritional value of MREs.
 Their high caloric content, dense nutritional value, and long shelf-life could have positive or negative impacts on your health depending on your needs.
-If MREs are not the healthiest choice for your situation, there are decent alternatives to choose from.
+If MREs are not the healthiest choice for your situation, there are other snack alternatives you can choose from.

 High in Calories & Nutrients